-Nagaland State Lottery today result: Check winning numbers
+Nagaland State Lottery Today result: Check winning numbers

-Today's draw is being held at 8 pm..
-Meanwhile the results of the August 27 draw is available.
-The winning numbers of the Dear Parrot Evening results are given below.
-The August 28 results once declared will be available on www.nagalandlotteries.com.
+The draw today will be held at 8 pm.
+Below you can check the winning numbers of the Dear Flamingo Evening lottery result held on September 2.
+The September 3 result once declared will be available on www.nagalandlotteries.com.

 (including Super Prize Amt)